datadryad/dryad-app/app/views/stash_engine/pages/_costs.html.md

 We aim to handle refund requests fairly and transparently.
 The specific cases in which a refund of the Data Publishing Charge (DPC) may be granted include:

 * If it is determined that Dryad is unable to publish the dataset due to concerns involving sensitive data such as human subjects information (HSI) or species data, licensing conflicts, or other policy constraints.
-The DPC and any additional fees for large data will be refunded to the original method of payment.
 * If the curation process has not yet started and the author(s) have decided to withdraw the data submission.
 * If the metadata entered upon submission is incorrect or incomplete, and sponsorship of the DPC by a journal or institution was not confirmed before the author was charged.

-Please note that refunds can only be processed before a dataset enters curation and Dryad incurs associated costs.
+In cases where a refund is approved, the DPC and any additional fees for large data will be refunded to the original method of payment.
+Please note that full refunds can only be processed before a dataset enters curation and Dryad incurs associated costs.
 In cases where the curation process has begun and a curator determines that Dryad cannot publish a submission for any reason, a $25 assessment fee may be applied, with the balance refunded to the original payment method.

-Refund requests supported by a detailed explanation should be submitted to help@datadryad.org for review and consideration.
+Refund requests supported by a detailed explanation should be submitted to <a class="emailr" href="mailto:dev@null?subject=Refund request" aria-label="Email Dryad help desk">gro.dayrdatad@pleh</a> for review and consideration.
 The administration fee associated with requests for an invoice is not refundable.